Meetpanchal58/SQL_Connect/README.md

 ```

 ### More Examples
-- Students Records that start with 'A' and have marks greater than 50
+1. Students Records that start with 'A' and have marks greater than 50
+2. Students Highest Marks of only those classes with Highest Marks greater than 80

 ```python
 query2 = """